douglasdl/GIT-Commands/README.md

 Branch: creates a copy from the master as a parallel sub version.<br>
 Fork: create a copy from the master to your account to use independently.<br>
 Commit: Save the files.<br>
-Push: <br>
+Push: request to send files request to merge your branch code changes to the master code.<br>
-Pull Request: request to send files request to merge your branch code changes to the master code.<br>
+Pull Request: request the files updates from Github to synchonize your local folder.<br>

 ## Commands